Sp0-0k/startupweb260/README.md

 ## 🚀 Specification Deliverable

 > [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
+>  Fill in this section as the submission artifact for this deliverable.
 You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
 - [ ] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology